vrancurel/dcss/Design/NodeToGeth.md

 # geth communication

-The communication between `QuadIron`'s nodes and `geth` is done through JSON-RPC.
+The communication between `DCSS`'s nodes and `geth` is done through JSON-RPC.
 The C++ client, `GethClient`, is automatically generated from `geth_spec.json` using `jsonrpcstub`.

-There is a single instance of `GethClient`, shared by all the nodes, in the global configuration of `QuadIron`.
+There is a single instance of `GethClient`, shared by all the nodes, in the global configuration of `DCSS`.

-Each `QuadIron` node has an Ethereum account (created when the node is spawned/respawned¹).
+Each `DCSS` node has an Ethereum account (created when the node is spawned/respawned¹).
 The node can execute contract on the blockchain² to buy storage and PUT/GET tokens.